Editorial Staff and Contributors

 American Gastroenterological Association

 Flexible sigmoidoscopy.
-National Digestive Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 Understanding flexible sigmoidoscopy.
 American Society for Gastrointestinal Endoscopy website.
 Available at: